jrwest/learn_you_a_scalaz/concurrency_in_scalaz.md

 ## `Actor` like you're impressed

 You might already be familiar with [Scala Actors](http://www.scala-lang.org/api/current/scala/actors/Actor.html) or [Akka Actors](http://akka.io/docs/akka/1.2/scala/actors.html).
 If you aren't, not to worry!
+Scalaz's actors are similar to the other forms, but somewhat simpler.

+Actors are kind of like Promises in that they execute a function concurrently.
+The difference lies in how you execute that function.
+A promise starts its function in the background & executes it to completion once, but a Scalaz actor can execute a function in the background as many times as is necessary, and anyone can send an asynchronous message to the actor in order to execute that function.

-Scalaz's actors are similar to the other forms, but are actually somewhat simpler.
-Let's start with a short introduction to Scalaz Actors.
-You can think of actors as a way to execute functions that look like `T => Unit` concurrently.
-Another way to think about an actor is a promise on which you never call `get`.
-Let's look at a simple example that builds an actor that does some rather inefficient logging for us:
+Let's start with a simple example.
+Remember that actors do their work in the background and sending a message to an actor is completely asynchronous and immediate.
+So you can do whatever you want in an actor without worrying about blocking your thread.
+Let's look at a simple example that does logging very inefficiently:

 	val logger = actor(s:String => {
 		for(c in s) {